gderderian/simcity/README.md

 #####Person Agent
 + The PersonAgent needs to be redone so that there is an Event class which has an intent and a location.
 This is so that the person's actions and messages will be timed correctly when they take the bus or car.
 Right now, the Person's actions are based on the assumption that they can essentially be completed inside one method - there are semaphores within the DoGoTo method that take care of timing, but these get messed up when the person goes to the bus or takes the car.
 Instead, we now have a specific bus test which shows that the bus system is functional.

+#####Housing
++ All houses and apartments are able to be clicked on and there is minimal gui functionality.
+The best scenario involving house gui components is the Average Joe scenario.
+There is no landlord gui capabilities at this time, however the landlord role is fully unit tested (rent collection and fixing appliances) as is the house (putting away groceries and cooking food).